dev-divi/DiviCorner.art/Texts_Fire/A_Book.md

 especially when you consider that that's what had value to me in timothy ferris' book. **

-so maybe Perspective Core + How to learn somewhere in the middle
+so maybe Perspective Core + How to learn somewhere in the middle It seems I'm actually writing it right now?

+Perspective -
+How to -
+Creativity -